fwsmit/osm-knooppunten/README.md

 - `Moved long distance`: Node moved a distance of 100-1000m
 - `Other`: Could not be determined to be in one of the above categories

 All results are exported to geojson.
+You can open them in JOSM to analyze them further and make changes to OSM.
+All nodes in the export have metadata tagged to thme with their node numbers in the import dataset.

 # Data sources